effectfully/Beauty-and-the-Beast/readme.md

   caseList : ∀ {σ τ} -> Γ ⊢ list σ -> Γ ⊢ τ      -> Γ ⊢ σ ⇒ list σ ⇒ τ -> Γ ⊢ τ
 ```

-NbE, defined in terms of `quote` (or `readback`) with first-order closures (which appear to be somewhat faster than higher-order closures) and explicit weakening in semantics (we collect `weaken`s and then weaken a whole term at once instead of retraversing the term over and over again):
+NbE, defined in terms of `quote` (or `readback`) with first-order closures (which appear to be somewhat faster than higher-order closures) and explicit weakening in the semantics (we collect `weaken`s and then weaken a whole term at once instead of retraversing the term over and over again):

 ```
 mutual